(Amazon UK link) |

 I didn't enjoy it as much as 'Cross Stitch', the first in the series.
 If I hadn't read that first, it would have been extremely confusing.
-However I wanted to know what happened to Jamie and Clare so I persevered!
+However I wanted to know what happened to Jamie and Clare, so I persevered.

 Mostly... but not always.
 I couldn't read the description of hanging, drawing and quartering after the first paragraph.
-It was apparently an exercise in maximum excruciating pain for the longest possible time, and only done by 'master' executioners.
+It was apparently an exercise in producing the maximum excruciating pain for the longest possible time, and only done by 'master' executioners.
 How can society have been so evil?

 Anyway... it stops being a straight historical novel by the unlikely twist that Clare was born in the 20th century and went back 200 years in time to the midst of war-torn Scotland.
 At least, that's what happens in 'Cross Stitch'.
 In 'Dragonfly in Amber' she starts off back in the 20th century with a grown-up daughter who knows nothing of her mother's strange time-travelling past, and eventually tells her the story... which is the bulk of the novel, continuing where the previous one left off.